palewire/django-postgres-copy/docs/index.rst

                        ``'utf-8'``, and ``'cp437'`` are all valid encoding parameters.

+``ignore_conflicts``   Specify True to ignore unique constraint or exclusion
+                       constraint violation errors.
+The default is False.

 ``using``              Sets the database to use when importing data.
                        Default is None, which will use the ``'default'`` database.